rednose-public/RednoseFrameworkBundle/UPGRADE-1.5.md

 * The grid pager was removed
 * All form components are removed from the framework (TODO)
 * Extrinsic object was removed
-* Experimental Node-graph functionality was removed (TODO)
+* Experimental Node-graph functionality was removed

 Bundles
 -------